retepliu/Resume/README.md

-104履歷上，三個附件作品的程式碼
-- 匯率查詢操作
-- YouBike調度分析
+The codes of the attach PDF on 104 Resume
+Please select branches to go to
+- ExchangeRate Check & Operate
-- 以Selenium抓取遊戲停權名單
+- YouBike Scheduling Analysis
+- Use Selenium To Grab Game Suspension List